abhilashAntony/server-control/README.md

 ## Installation

 All the dependencies used for this application is managed by [npm](https://www.npmjs.com/).
-Run `npm install` to install all the required dependencies.Run `ng serve` for a dev server.
+Run `npm install` to install all the required dependencies.
+Run `ng serve` to start the application as a development server.
 Open the browser, and navigate to `http://localhost:4200/`.